RexAudio/VCV/README.md

 An audio output

 ## Notes
-This module works better with the V/Oct input connected which affects the delay times, but it can be used with just the audio input.
-The width changes the shape and harmonics of a waveform, and width modulation can be used to add richness and a chorus-like effect.
-It uses a short delay with inverted polarity to create Pulse-Width Modulation.
-It retains some of the character of the audio input instead of creating perfect pulse waves.
-At 100% mix, the input audio and the delayed sound are mixed equally, giving full PWM.
+The delay mode uses delays with inverted polarity to create PWM.
 To avoid clicks when changing notes, the plugin uses crossfaded delays when the V/oct input changes by a semitone or more, and uses delay time glide for smaller or very fast pitch changes to track legato, vibrato and fast arpeggios in the V/Oct signals.

+The comparator mode uses a level threshold and outputs a positive pulse when the input is above the threshold, and a negative pulse otherwise.
+This mode also uses a gate to prevent DC offset.
+The output of this mode is loud, so we recommend using a vca after it.
+This mode can cause aliasing.
-To reduce the sharpness caused by this method of PWM, the plugin uses lowpass filters on the input and output.
+To reduce the sharpness caused by these methods of PWM, the plugin also contains lowpass filters.